George Hutchison (moderator): Life

-In 1887 he succeeded the John Cunningham as Moderator of the General Assembly of the Church of Scotland the highest position in the Scottish Church.
-He was succeeded by Rev William Henry Gray.
+On 19 May 1887 he took over from John Cunningham, Principal of St Mary's College, St Andrews, as Moderator of the General Assembly of the Church of Scotland, the highest position in the Scottish Church.
+He was succeeded in 1888 by Rev William Henry Gray, minister of Liberton.

-He died during a visit to London on 20 November 1894.
+He died at his house in Surbiton Hill,London, on 20 November 1894.
 His position at Banchory was filled by James Hall.